How to Become a Project Manager: 6 Steps

 Become a project manager by building skills and experience, earning a certification, or working your way up on a team.

-Project managers organize teams of people to accomplish a specific goal, or project, for companies and other organizations.
-If you’re organized, intrigued by people, and ready to take on a larger role in your career, project management might be a good fit.
+Project managers organize teams of people to accomplish a specific goal or project for companies and other organizations.
+Project management might be a good fit if you’re organized, intrigued by people, and ready to take on a larger role in your career.

 How do I become a project manager?

-There are many paths to becoming a project manager.
-Some may study project management principles in school and apply directly to project management positions after graduating, while others “accidentally” become project managers after gradually taking on more responsibilities in their current roles, or switch from seemingly unrelated fields.
-Whatever path you’re hoping to take, here are six steps you should consider to become a project manager.
+Many paths to becoming a project manager exist.
+Some may study project management principles in school and apply directly to project management positions after graduating.
+In contrast, others “accidentally” become project managers after gradually taking on more responsibilities in their current roles or switch from seemingly unrelated fields.
+Whatever path you hope to take, consider these six steps when exploring how to become a project manager.

 1. Understand what project management skills you already have.

 If you’ve ever planned, led, budgeted, scheduled, or documented the progress of a project, you’ve done some elements of project management.
-Did you organize an event in a previous job?
-Find new ways to make your workplace more efficient?
-Coordinate volunteers to clean up a beach?
-Though you might not have thought of it as project management at the time, your past experiences may have given you some exposure to the skills you’ll need as a project manager.
+Did you organize an event at a previous job or find new ways to make your workplace more efficient?
+Perhaps you coordinated volunteers to clean up a beach.
+Though you might not have thought of it as project management at the time, your past experiences may have exposed you to the skills you’ll need as a project manager.

-If you find you have quite a bit of experience already, you may be ready to apply for project manager positions, or approach your manager to state your interest in becoming one.
+If you already have a lot of experience, you may be ready to apply for project manager positions or approach your manager to state your interest in becoming one.
 If you have a combined three years of experience, you’ll also be eligible to apply to take the exam for the Project Management Professional (PMP) certification, which may create opportunities for you in the project management world.

 For more ideas on project management skills you may already have, check out this video from a project manager at Google: